nextstrain/mpox/phylogenetic/defaults/description.md

 - [data.nextstrain.org/files/workflows/mpox/nextclade.tsv.zst](https://data.nextstrain.org/files/workflows/mpox/nextclade.tsv.zst)
 - [data.nextstrain.org/files/workflows/mpox/translations.zip](https://data.nextstrain.org/files/workflows/mpox/translations.zip)

+These files are updated regularly as new sequences become available.
+For reproducibility, please download and save your own copies of the data files you use in your analyses, as the file contents at these URLs will change over time.

+Archived data files from before the Pathoplexus transition (published 05 November 2025) are available at [data.nextstrain.org/files/workflows/mpox/archive/20251105/](https://data.nextstrain.org/files/workflows/mpox/archive/20251105/)

 If you are interested in the RESTRICTED USE data, we ask you to obtain those directly from Pathoplexus.

 ---